 Quite often the court will be asked to decide who you will live with or who you can see.
 If the court is deciding on where you should live, they may also say how often you should see your other parent (the one you do not live with) and possibly where and when you should meet them.
 This may be where they are living or at another place such as a contact centre.

 When the court has made a decision on what it thinks is best for you, your family will usually be the ones to tell you what has been decided.

-If you would like to speak to someone, this should be with whoever you feel most comfortable.
-This can be us, your parents / carers or you can find a list of organisations who help children and young people in our Help and support section below.
+If you would like to speak to someone, you can find a list of organisations who help children and young people in our Help and support section below.

 Children’s Rights (UNCRC) and the law about children

 All children, no matter who they are or where they are from, have rights.
 Rights are things you should have as a person, like the right to an education or the right to life.

 The United Nations Convention on the Rights of the Child (UNCRC) is an agreement between countries which sets out the rights that all children should have.

 We work with a lot of different people to get the best for children and young people in Wales.
 If you would like more help please look at our list below, review our information booklet or speak with us and we will be happy to help.

 You can contact Childline about anything - no problem is too big or too small.
 Whatever your worry it's better out than in.